With beautiful coastlines and beaches there’s plenty to do at this regional park. Here are our recommendations.

 - Proper Bay is a great place to try your hand at crabbing.
 You can access some of the sand flats from Wiseman’s Shack, Horse Rock or Woodcutters Campground.

-- Head to Donnington Beach and discover the weird and wonderful plants and animals along the coastline.
-You can head to the Port Lincoln Natural Resource Centre and pick up a beachcombing guide before you go.
+- Head to September Beach and discover the weird and wonderful plants and animals along the coastline.
+You can head to the National Parks and Wildlife Service South Australia office and pick up a beachcombing guide before you go.

 - Head to an open beach such as Stamford Beach, Surfleet Cove or Spalding Cove and spend the day exploring.

 - Go snorkelling along some of the park’s rocky coastline such as Donnington Beach, September Beach and Maclaren Point.
-You can also grab a snorkel guide from the Port Lincoln Natural Resources Centre.
+You can also grab a snorkel guide from the National Parks and Wildlife Service South Australia office.

 - Spend a family day at Stamford Beach – there’s plenty of space for beach shelters, safe swimming and beach cricket.